-Professor Federica Di Palma, Director of BRIDGE-Colombia and Director of Science at EI, added: “The development and delivery of our ex-combatant training is a great achievement.
+Professor Federica Di Palma, Director of BRIDGE-Colombiaadded: “The development and delivery of our ex-combatant training is a great achievement.
 Our GROW Colombia programme aims to strengthen biodiversity characterisation, conservation and management to sustainably grow the bioeconomy in one of the most biodiverse countries in the world, while ensuring social inclusion through equitable partnership.

 “The latter is exemplified by this achievement and it comes at a crucial time for Colombia as it seeks to give root to the fragile shoots of peace, secure political stability and socially integrate post-conflict communities."

 To achieve this project a range of institutions were brought together, including the Social Economies of the Common ECOMUN and the Agency for Reincorporation and Normalisation ARN among others.
-GROW-Colombia is supported by a Global Challenges Research Fund (GCRF-RCUK) grant led by the Earlham Institute (United Kingdom) and in partnership with the University of Sydney (Australia), other UK and Colombian institutions.
+GROW-Colombia is supported by a Global Challenges Research, UK Research and Innovation Fund (GCRF-RCUK - UKRI) grant led by the Earlham Institute (United Kingdom) and in partnership with the University of Sydney (Australia), other UK and Colombian institutions.